 - 2. Rectify does not apply to dance actions defined as Arm Turns, even if they feel like a type of Counter Rotate.
 Specifically, Rectify does not apply to Lock It or Reflected.
-Lock It is defined as an Arm Turn in the center, and Reflected is defined as a Tandem Arm Turn. - 3.
+Lock It is defined as an Arm Turn in the center, and Reflected is defined as a Tandem Arm Turn.
+The words Circulate or Counter Rotate must appear in the call definition. - 3.
 Rectify does not apply to dance actions defined as turning a star or turning "gears".
-Note: Some dance actions may be informally described as turning stars but formally defined as Counter Rotate the Diamond (as in Alter the Wave) or Box Circulate (as in Plenty).
-Rectify does apply to these latter actions.
+Note: Some dance actions may be informally described as turning stars but formally defined as Counter Rotate the Diamond (as in Alter the Wave) or Split Circulate (as in Plenty).
+Rectify does apply to these latter actions. - 4.
+Rectify applies only to the first Circulate or Counter Rotate that any dancer does.
+If some dancers have a Circulate or Counter Rotate before others, then those dancers "use up" the Rectify for everyone.
+See the discussion of Rectify Plenty, earlier in this document, for an example.
+This is intended to follow the same general principle used in other concepts (such as Generous and Stingy) that apply only to the first relevant action. - 5.
+Rectify does not change the number of parts in the call, even if a part that was Counter Rotate 1/2 becomes Circulate and Counter Rotate 1/4.
+For example, the parts of Rectify Alter the Wave are: - (1) Swing - (2) Fan Back - (3) Diamond Circulate, Counter Rotate the Diamond 1/4 - (4) Flip the Diamond